Mycteroperca rosacea: Reproduction

+It is thought to be a protogynous hermaphrodite with sexually mature females changing sex to become males later in life.
+They pair to spawn and spawning aggregations are found from April until June.
+They attain a maximum age of 17 years.
+The larvae settle among beds of Sargassum in rocky areas and when El Niño increases the water temperature this reduces the amount of Sargassum cover and reduces this species recruitment.
+By contrast La Niña decreases the water temperature and recruitment of leopard groupers peaks.

 Utilisation

 Mycteroperca rosacea is considered to be an excellent food fish and is an important target species, among other grouper species, for large and small scale fisheries in the northern Gulf of California.
 It is also a popular quarry for game fishing.
 Poachers fish illegally for Leopard groupers using spears, hookah breathing apparatus, taking a significant number of fish.
 They can also be fished for in the surf in the early hours of the morning.